Mason Service Corps

 "The Mason Service Corps class has been one of my favorite classes at Mason...It is really great to be around other students that just get it."
 Mason Service Corps participant

-Students in Mason Service Corps will earn 1 academic credit for every 45 hours of service in the community.
+Students in Mason Service Corps will earn academic credit for their service work in the community.
 SAIL staff will help identify a service placement for you (we have opportunities such as providing staffing in homeless shelters, working with children in a Head Start program, and working outside doing environmental conservation work).
 Alternatively, you can find your own placement to fit your interests.

 2 Credits = 70 hours of service